 Re-watches matter because they tell you which parts of your video were the most intriguing—so much so, that they went back to watch it again.
-Having this insight can be really helpful in planning future videos and decreasing drop off.
+Having this insight can help in planning future videos and decreasing drop off.

 Likes and Dislikes: The number of viewers who like or dislike your video.

 Likes and dislikes matter because it’s a stark look at how your content performs.
-Few other channels have a feature which will allow you to dislike something, so brace yourself.
+Few other channels have a feature that allows you to dislike something, so brace yourself.
 Looking at these metrics in a ratio format can give you a little more insight into how your content is performing.
 Studies show that the average like to dislike ratio on YouTube is about 1:100.
 This means that on average you will get one like for every one hundred views.

 Shares and Comments: The number of times your video has been shared using the share button, and the number of comments on the video.

 A more valuable form of engagement, shares and comments matter because they give you insight into which videos are being shared and talked about, and which videos aren’t.
 If sparking conversation is your aim, this metric will provide a useful benchmark to measure performance.